Ultimate Kayak Crabbing Guide (July 2026): Techniques & Tips

 - Shellfish stamps or endorsements

-- Catch record cards
+- Catch record cards for Dungeness in some states

-- Special permits for certain areas
+- Special area permits for certain zones

-Texas: Saltwater fishing license required for kayak crabbing California: Regular fishing license covers crab fishing Washington: Requires shellfish license plus crab endorsement for Puget Sound
+Texas: Saltwater fishing license required for kayak crabbing.
+California: Regular fishing license covers crab fishing.
+Washington: Requires shellfish license plus crab endorsement for Puget Sound.

 Essential Safety Protocols